 The clinical placement consists of 24 three-hour sessions with an ophthalmologist.
 It is your responsibility to secure a placement.
 You are required to identify your ophthalmologist mentor to the University prior to starting the course.
 The clinical placement must commence no later than two years after the completion of the theoretical modules.
 To commence the clinical placement following module 2:

-- You must have been registered with the General Optical Council for at least two years.
+- You must have been registered with the General Optical Council for at least two years; and

-- And have been recently assessed in clinical competence (final OSCE)
+- You must have been recently assessed in clinical competence (final OSCE).

-For more information contact Programme Lead, Colin Davidson.
+The next course will commence in July 2022.
+For more information email Programme Lead, Colin Davidson.